 About Promise the Children

 Promise the Children is a nonprofit 501(c)(3)organization.
-We work together with families and child advocates to support funding for quality childcare and early education for eligible U.S. children, as well as access to health care and adequate nutrition.
+We work together with families and child advocates to support a strong start for all U.S. children, as well as access to health care and adequate nutrition.

 The Unitarian Universalist Service Committee initiated Promise the Children in 1997 with an early focus on increasing preschool programs in the Commonwealth of Massachusetts.
 We hired one part-time organizer and recruited volunteer advocates at Unitarian Universalist churches and events.
 Today we recruit volunteers of many faiths, or of no faith.

-In 2014 we narrowed our focus to advocate for better funding for universal Pre-K education for low-income families, and to provide information on nutrition and improving access to health care insurance.
+In 2014 we narrowed our focus to advocate for better funding for universal early education and child care for all, especially low-income families, and providing information on nutrition and improved access to health care for young children.
 Today, we are supporting the healthy development of children from birth through 3rd grade.
-We are working to develop our online marketing and to promote social media strategies to support these goals.
+We are working to develop our online marketing and to promote social media strategies to support this goal.

 Our Board of Directors

-Joshua Leach (Cambridge MA) is a student at Harvard Divinity School and looks forward to a career in UU ministry.
-As a ministerial intern for Promise the Children, he developed our presentation on the 50-year legacy for children of the War on Poverty, and on the impact severe poverty still has on kids in America today.
-He also spoke to many UU congregations around the Boston area, led a worship service in Salem MA on Promise the Children’s work, and gave a talk about children’s poverty at a breakfast at UU General Assembly in June 2014.
+Joshua Leach (Cambridge MA) is starting his career in UU ministry.
+As a ministerial intern for Promise the Children, he developed our presentation on the 50-year legacy for children of the War on Poverty, and on the impact poverty still has on kids in America today.
+He also spoke to many UU congregations around the Boston area, led a worship service in Salem MA on Promise the Children’s work, and talked about children’s poverty at a breakfast at UU General Assembly in June of 2014.

 Rebekah Richardson (Nahant, MA), President.
-Rebekah actively manages the Promise the Children Website and writes the blog.
+Rebekah actively manages the Promise the Children Website and writes the “News”.
 She earned her masters degree in Community Organization from Boston College.
-She was hired by the UU Service Committee to work on a stipend for Promise the Children, but she has worked as a volunteer for the last fifteen years recruiting volunteer advocates and speaking at numerous churches and church events.
-During this time she has served on the boards of many non-profit organizations that support people living in poverty.
+She was hired by the UU Service Committee to work on a stipend for Promise the Children, but she has worked as a volunteer for the last seventeen years recruiting volunteer advocates and speaking at numerous churches and church events.
+During this time she has served on the boards of many non-profit organizations that support families living in poverty.

-Our staff is almost entirely volunteers, currently headed by Board Members Doranne Jung and Rebekah Richardson.
-Please contact us if you would like to help in our mission to support children under 8 years from low-waged US families, or learn more about how you can get involved.
+Our staff is almost entirely volunteers, currently headed by Board Member Rebekah Richardson.
+Please contact me if you would like to help in our mission to support children under 8 years from low-waged US families, or learn more about how you can get involved.